martrewes/JustRandomCode/PlasmaMediaControlEdit/README.md

 ![img](beforeAndAfter.jpg)

 *TODO*
+- [ ] Make Plasma 6 Compatible (Might need a separate version)
-[x] Forgot to add track number like in the [XFCE widget](../QuodlibetXFCE_Applet/) [ ] Try to ensure it shows up as a different widget when adding to panel
+- [x] Forgot to add track number like in the [XFCE widget](../QuodlibetXFCE_Applet/)
+- [x] Try to ensure it shows up as a different widget when adding to panel